WL1218V - Wood lathe Vevor - Free user manual and instructions

 9.2 Turning Tools

 If possible, select only good-quality, high-speed steel turning tools.
 High-speed steel tools hold an edge and last longer than ordinary carbon steel.
-As one be proficient in turning, a variety of specialty tools for specific applications can be acquired.
+As one becomes proficient in turning, a variety of specialty tools for specific applications can be acquired.
 The following tools provide the basics for most woodturning projects.

-Close-up of a white plastic strip against a black background (no text or symbols visible)| Skew Chisel—A very versatile tool that be used for planning, squaring, V-cutting beading, and parting off.
+| Skew Chisel—A very versatile tool that be used for planning, squaring, V-cutting beading, and parting off.
 The skew chis flat, double-ground with one side higher than the other (usually at an angle of 20°–40°). | ![]() |

 | Scrapers—Typically used where access to other tools is limited, such as hollowing operations.
 This is a flat, double-ground that comes in a variety of profiles (rou nose, spear point, square nose, etc.) to match many different contours. | ![]() |